naev/naev/docs/manual/sec/misn-basics.md

 ```

 In this case, the second parameter is set to `nil`, which defaults to trying to claim the system instead of just testing it, and more importantly, the third parameter is set to `true` which indicates that this event is trying to do an **inclusive** claim.
 Again, if the claiming fails, the event silently fails.

+Claims can also be tested in an event/mission-neutral way with `naev.claimTest`.
+However, this can only test the claims.
+Only `misn.claim` and `evt.claim` can enforce claims for missions and events, respectively.

 As missions and events are processed by `priority`, make sure to give higher priority to those that you want to be able to claim easier.
 Otherwise, they will have difficulties claiming systems and may never appear to the player.
 Minimizing the number of claims and cutting up missions and events into smaller parts is also a way to minimize the amount of claim collisions.